erickbordam/DotNet/README.md

   - ASP.NET Core
   - RESTful APIs
   - Entity Framework Core
 - **How to Run:**
   1. Step-by-step instructions on setting up the project locally.
   2. Any prerequisites or dependencies needed.

-### Project 3: Project Name

-- **Description:** Brief overview of the project's purpose and functionality.
-- **Technologies Used:**
-  - C#
-  - WinForms
-  - ADO.NET
-- **How to Run:**
-  1. Step-by-step instructions on setting up the project locally.
-  2. Any prerequisites or dependencies needed.